JoshJingtianWang/JoshJingtianWang.github.io/_posts/2022-03-20-Costco-Business.md

 Costco Warehouse Location data was scraped using BeautifulSoup and Selenium.
 Data cleaning and visualization were done using Excel and Tableau.

 ## Findings
-* The WFH trend has been growing since before the pandemic. *
+*The WFH trend has been growing since before the pandemic.*

 <iframe seamless frameborder="0" src="https://public.tableau.com/views/Applymobility_popdensity/WFH2004-2019?:showVizHome=no&:embed=true&:display_count=true" width = '700' height = '700' scrolling='yes' ></iframe>

-* During the pandemic, people go to work less, stay at home more, but grocery/retail shopping see little change. *
+*During the pandemic, people go to work less, stay at home more, but grocery/retail shopping see little change.*

-<iframe seamless frameborder="0" src="https://public.tableau.com/views/Applymobility_popdensity/GoogleMobility?:showVizHome=no&:embed=true&:display_count=true" width = '700' height = '700' scrolling='yes' ></iframe>
+<iframe seamless frameborder="0" src="https://public.tableau.com/views/Applymobility_popdensity/GoogleMobility?:showVizHome=no&:embed=true&:display_count=true" width = '700' height = '900' scrolling='yes' ></iframe>

-* The majority of WFH population are above the age of 40. *
+*The majority of WFH population are above the age of 40.*

-* The majority of WFH population make more than 100k per year. *
+*The majority of WFH population make more than 100k per year.*

-* Potential in the suburban market. *
+*Potential in the suburban market.*